-This study provides a unique baseline dataset on the distributions, movements, habitat use, and relative abundance of wildlife on the mid-Atlantic Outer Continental Shelf, between about 5 and 85 km from shore.
-The mid-Atlantic study area is a complex ecosystem with highly variable temporal and geographic patterns, driven in part by the influence of the Gulf Stream to the east, and the Chesapeake Bay and Delaware Bay to the west.
-This study's boat and digital aerial surveys, individual tracking studies, and nocturnal avian migration studies provide the most comprehensive view to date of offshore wildlife populations in this region.
+This study provides a unique baseline dataset on the distributions, relative abundance, and habitat use of wildlife on the Mid-Atlantic Outer Continental Shelf.
+The Mid-Atlantic study area is a complex ecosystem with highly variable temporal and geographic patterns, driven in part by the influence of the Gulf Stream to the east, and the Chesapeake Bay and Delaware Bay to the west.
+The same is true for the Maryland study area.
+This study's boat and digital aerial surveys have provided the most comprehensive view to date of offshore wildlife populations in this region.
 The complexity of resulting datasets, as well as the differing and often complementary information provided by different study methodologies, have necessitated the development of a suite of analytical approaches for comparing and integrating data for use in decision making.

-These varied approaches have led to several key conclusions for the mid-Atlantic study region, including:
+These varied approaches led to several key conclusions for the Mid-Atlantic and Maryland study regions, including:

-- Boat-based surveys and digital aerial surveys each have specific advantages and disadvantages, but are largely complementary.
-Digital aerial surveys are particularly useful for covering offshore areas at broad scales, where general distributions of taxonomic groups are a priority; boat surveys can provide more detailed data on species identities and behaviors, but are more limited in geographic scope due to their slower survey pace (Chapters 1, 6, 13 and 19). - Habitat gradients/fronts located in nearshore waters (near the mouths of Chesapeake Bay and Delaware Bay) are important influences on productivity and patterns of species distributions and abundance.
-Areas offshore of the mouths of these bays, as well as to the south of Delaware Bay along the coast, were consistent hotspots for relative abundance of many taxa, regardless of survey methodology or analytical approach. - There is considerable variation in species composition and spatial patterns by season.
+- Boat-based surveys and digital video aerial surveys each had specific advantages and disadvantages, but are largely complementary.
+Digital aerial surveys may be particularly useful for covering offshore areas at broad scales, where general distributions of taxonomic groups are a priority; boat surveys can provide more detailed data on species identities and behaviors, but are more limited in geographic scope due to their slower survey pace (Chapters 1 and 14). - Habitat gradients/fronts located in nearshore waters (near the mouths of Chesapeake Bay and Delaware Bay) are important influences on productivity and patterns of species distributions and abundance.
+Areas offshore of the mouths of these bays, as well as to the south of Delaware Bay along the coast of Maryland, were consistent hotspots for relative abundance of many taxa, regardless of survey methodology or analytical approach. - There is considerable variation in species composition and spatial patterns by season.
 As well as being a focus for wintering and breeding seabirds, the location of the study area (the central sector of the eastern seaboard) makes it a key migratory corridor.
-Dynamic environmental conditions also contribute to wide variation in community composition and seasonal patterns of wildlife in the region.
+Dynamic environmental conditions also contribute to wide variation in community composition and seasonal patterns of wildlife in the region. - Areas off the northern Atlantic coast of Maryland represent key species richness and abundance hotspots for many taxa in this study, particularly loons, gulls, terns, rays, and dolphins.
+Offshore development in federal waters will still include some level of nearshore activity, including vessel traffic and laying a transmission cable to shore; these nearshore activities will need to be carefully sited and timed to minimize impacts to wildlife in the area.
+Several species displayed persistent hotspots of abundance in locations farther offshore on the continental shelf in the Maryland study area (including the Maryland WEA), such as gannets, alcids, and sea turtles.
+Species with more offshore distributions will need to be considered carefully in relation to activities conducted within the footprint of the Maryland WEA.
+As several of these taxa, such as sea turtles, are of conservation concern at both the state and federal level, these are likely to be key species on which to focus risk analysis efforts and improve our understanding of species vulnerability to offshore wind hazards.